arnog/mathlive/CONTRIBUTOR_GUIDE.md

 ```

+During development, it is recommended that you keep the `npm run dev`
+command running in a terminal window while you make the necessary changes
+to the source files of the project in your favorite editor.
+When you
+save a file, if any problem with your code is detected (linting
+failure, unit test failure), it will be displayed in the terminal window.

+Before doing a comit to `master` it is also recommended that you do a
+`npm run dist` to make sure that the content of the `dist/`
+and `docs/` directory are in sync with your latest changes.

 ## Code Structure
 The MathLive library consists of the following key directories:
 * `css/` the stylesheets and fonts used by MathLive
 * `src/core` the core Javascript code needed to render math.
-This module depends on the `css/` module.
+This module depends
+ on the `css/` module.
 * `src/editor` the Javascript code needed for the editor.
 This module depends
 on the `src/core` module.
 * `src/addons` some optional modules that provide additional functionality